MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-send-input-hints.md

 ---
 title: Add input hints to messages (v3 JS) - Bot Service
-description: Learn how to add input hints to messages using the Bot Framework SDK for .NET.
+description: Learn how to add input hints to messages using the Bot Framework SDK for JavaScript.
 author: v-ducvo
 ms.author: kamrani
 manager: kamrani